gubo97000/HYP-Project/README.md

 All the images are provided by the asset folder in WEBP format and accurately resized; we have chosen not to distribute them from a CDN, considering the scope of the project.

-For hosting the website, we tested both Heroku with Server Side Rendering and GitHub Pages with static generation.
+For hosting the website, we tested both Heroku with Server Side Rendering and GitHub Pages with Static Generation.
 The latter was the solution that was more performant.

-We continue to use Heroku for the hosting of the database for easing our development process.
+We also used Heroku to host a shared PostgreSQL database with the purpose of having the same updated datasource for every contributor.

 ### Best Practices